 Mini Golf Etiquette for Kids: Teaching Good Sportsmanship

 Mini golf is not just about putting balls in holes; it's a great opportunity to teach kids important life lessons about sportsmanship and etiquette.
 By instilling good habits early on, you can help your little ones enjoy their time on the mini golf course while respecting others.
 In this article, we'll explore essential mini golf etiquette for kids, including waiting their turn, keeping the game flowing, and showing kindness to fellow players.
-This guide aims to provide parents and caregivers in New Zealand with practical tips and insights to promote good sportsmanship through fun activities like mini golf, alongside golf classes and exciting golf school holiday activities.
+This guide aims to provide parents and caregivers in New Zealand with practical tips and insights to promote good sportsmanship through fun activities like Mini golf, alongside golf classes and exciting Golf School holiday activities.
 With the right guidance, mini golf can become a platform for building character and friendships.

 Mini Golf Etiquette for Kids: Teaching Good Sportsmanship